jiangqiw/DSC180B_Q2_Project/README.md

 └── train_student_mixup.py # Script to train with mixup
 ```

-Notebooks used for experimentation can be found in the notebooks folder, but these should not be treated as functional to run scripts without modifications.
+- **Notebooks/**: Used for experimentation.
+Not intended for use outside of this purpose.

-The models folder should include trained student models, as well as the teacher models used for training students.
+- **models/**: Stores trained student models and teacher models.

-The model_checkpoints folder will save model checkpoints created during training.
+- **model_checkpoints/**: Saves model checkpoints during training.

 ---